Philadelphia Arena: Larmark Inc and MLK Arena (1977–1983)

-In 1980, the Continental Basketball Association's Lancaster Red Roses relocated to the newly named Martin Luther King Jr. Arena and became the Philadelphia Kings.
-The Kings were coached by longtime 76er and Basketball Hall of Famer Hal Greer and led on the court by former NBA superstar Cazzie Russell.
-The franchise lasted just one season at the legendary arena before returning to Lancaster.
+Stewart and Levin brought former Philadelphia 76ers All-Star Hal Greer into ownership, who spoke of an effort to revive West Philadelphia.
+Larmark Inc purchased and relocated the Continental Basketball Association's Lancaster Red Roses to the Martin Luther King Jr. Arena and renamed the team the Philadelphia Kings.
+They acquired the basketball floor from the Centrum in New Jersey on which the Eastern League's Cherry Hill Rookies had played, and picked up hoops discarded by Drexel University.
+The Kings were coached by Greer and led on the court by former NBA superstar Cazzie Russell.
+Attendance was low; the December 13, 1980, game against the Maine Lumberjacks was seen by 143 spectators.
+The franchise lasted just one season at the arena before returning to Lancaster.